mattloose/RUscripts/README.md

     C:\path\to\RUscripts>easy_install thrift ws4py h5py configargparse biopython watchdog

+NOTE: You may need to add C:\Anaconda\Scripts to your path to access easy_install and pip.

 # To install mlpy

 Installing mlpy with easy_install results in a version less than that required.
 To overcome this on windows systems visit http://www.lfd.uci.edu/~gohlke/pythonlibs/#mlpy to obtain an mlpy wheel compiled for the appropriate version of windows and python.